EXPLAINER: How will Australian visa ruling impact Djokovic?

 The decision to allow a prominent vaccine skeptic an exemption to pass through the border was not warmly welcomed in a country in which 91.3% of the eligible population is vaccinated.

-Former top ranked player Martina Navratilova put in succinctly.
+Tennis great Martina Navratilova put it succinctly.

 “The bottom line is sometimes your personal beliefs have to be trumped by what’s good for the greater good,” Navratilova said Thursday.
 “Quite frankly, you have two choices: get vaccinated or don’t go play.”